FuelLabs/fuels-ts/apps/docs/src/guide/encoding/encode-and-decode.md

 # Encode and Decode

-In order to interact with the FuelVM, types must be encoded and decoded as per the [argument encoding specification](https://docs.fuel.network/docs/specs/abi/argument-encoding/).
+To interact with the FuelVM, types must be encoded and decoded per the [argument encoding specification](https://docs.fuel.network/docs/specs/abi/argument-encoding/).
 The SDK provides the `Interface` class to encode and decode data.

 The relevant methods on `Interface` are: